-Isaac Vergun is s Federal Plaintiff in Juliana et a. v.
-U.S. and a Youth Climate Leader with Youth Acting for our Earth, YAE!
+Isaac Vergun is a Federal Plaintiff in Juliana et a. v.
+U.S. and Co-Founder and Lead Youth Climate Leader with Youth Acting for our Earth, YAE!

 Photo: Pam Vergun